Funeral director charged with culpable homicide of ex-boyfriend

 According to Cher's Facebook profile, she is the "lady boss" at local funeral service company City Funeral Singapore, and founder of the CARE planner certification programme which provides services such as will-writing and "last-journey planning".

-Cher has given several media interviews on her role as a funeral director, including when she assisted in actor Aloysius Pang's funeral.
+Cher has given several media interviews on her role as a funeral director and has assisted in actor Aloysius Pang's funeral.

-If convicted of culpable homicide not amounting to murder, Cher could be jailed for life, or for up to 20 years and fined.
+If convicted of culpable homicide not amounting to murder, Cher could either face life imprisonment or be sentenced to 20 years' jail and fined.
 She cannot be caned as she is a woman.